vampokala/AML-Ensemble-Boosting/README.md

-# Advanced Machine Learning Model-Bank Churn Example
+# Advanced Machine Learning Model-Credit Card Users Churn Prediction
 ML Model building with Boosting, Ensemble algorithms

 This can be run using Jupyter Notebook, VS Code or Google Colab.